 If you wish to play your Apple Music on any MP3 player, all you'll need is the Sidify Apple Music to MP3 Converter.
 This software lets you convert any copy protected Apple Music and iTunes songs you have in your library to DRM-free ones without any loss in quality.
 One of the distinguishing features of Sidify is that it can remove DRM at really fast speed -- almost 20 times faster than any other similar software.
 The user interface of the software is very simple.
 Newbies will not have any troubles using the software.
 The following tutorial will show you how to remove DRM from Apple Music and produce DRM-free MP3 music for playing on any MP3 Player.

 Step 1.
 Import Apple Music

 Launch Sidify Apple Music Converter and iTunes will be automatically launched and disappear quickly.
-Then click "+" to add your downloaded Apple Music tracks that you want to convert.
+Then click "+" or the interface of program, all your tracks downloaded on Apple Music will show out as below.
+Apple Music tracks that you want to convert.
 Do so and it’ll give you your familiar iTunes organization in its own window.